milkyware/milkyware.github.io/_drafts/sharing-azure-pipeline-templates.md

 ```
 <!-- {% endraw %} -->

 The above template can be called as below to demonstrate that **defaultParam** is optional.
 Using parameters with default values allows for lots of configuration within a pipeline template whilst keeping pipelines easy to use for basic usage.
-Common use cases I've had is for setting default filemasks for building and testing code e.g. `/src/**/*.csproj` to encourage consistent folder structures but allowing for alternate config to be provided.
+Common use cases I've had is for setting default filemasks for building and testing code e.g. `/src/**/*.csproj` to encourage consistent folder structures whilst allowing for alternate config to be provided.

 ``` yaml
 stages: